 Some participation focuses on building bonds of friendship with other congregants.
-Included in these would be the pot luck lunches on the third Sunday of every month, and the annual women’s retreat.
+When the church is open for meetings, included in these would be the pot luck lunches on the third Sunday of every month, and the annual women’s retreat.

-Some participation focuses on running the church: Serving as a Sunday morning teacher and serving on a committee would be examples of these.
+Some participation focuses on running the church: Serving as a Sunday morning usher and serving on a committee would be examples of these.

 And some participation focuses on helping those outside the church walls, such as our ongoing support of Inter-Parish Ministry and the annual women’s social justice project.